jeffreyhanson/raptr/cran-comments.md

 Dear CRAN maintainers,

-This update fixes documentation issues causing the package to fail R-devel checks on CRAN.
+This update fixes issues causing the package to fail R-devel checks on CRAN.

 Cheers,